vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 1. Click **ADD SEGMENT** and enter a name for the segment.
 For example, `tkg-mgmt-ls`

-1. Under **Connected Gateway**, select the tier-1 gateway created earlier.
+1. Under **Connected Gateway**, select the tier-1 gateway that you created earlier.

 1. Under **Transport Zone**, select a transport zone that will be an overlay transport zone.